deepakhj/cadent/docs/writers.md

 There's a better compaction method for the metrics that have pretty much constant time inputs (i.e. server metrics) so i recommend doing below.

-If, however, the data you injest is "sparse" and/or out of order it's better to use the Date compaction method above.
-As it will lead to better behavior for large time spans.

         CREATE TABLE metric.metric (